ibraheemdev/ibraheemca/content/posts/2020-07-23-simple-and-reusable-struct-validations-in-golang.md

 }
 ```

 The Validate method takes a condition, an error message, and an arbitrary number of arguments.
-The optional args are of type `interface{}`, an empty interface, so that it can accept generic types.
-If the condition is not true (ie: the resource is not valid), ]a formatted error message will be appended to the Validator struct.
+The optional args are of type `interface{}`, so that it can accept generic types.
+If the condition is not true (ie: the resource is not valid), a formatted error message will be appended to the Validator struct.

 We can use the Validate method to build commonly used validations.
 These methods will take the name of the field (for error messages), it's value, as well as other parameters required for each validation: